libbitcoin/libbitcoin-explorer/README.md

    * [zeromq/czmqpp](https://github.com/zeromq/czmqpp)

 This change is properly accomplished by disabling the "NuGet Dependencies" in the Visual Studio properties user interface for each libbitcoin project and then importing the `.import.props` file(s) for the corresponding dependencies.

-> TODO: Update all libbitcoin libs with the .import.props files in a disabled configuration.
-This will allow this transition to be made entirely in the Visual Studio user interface.
-Then clarify the above explanation.

 #### NuGet Repository
 NuGet packages are downloaded to a local file systems repository.
 By default the [NuGet Package Manager](http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c) uses a repository path within the solution.
 This can complicate source control and results in multiple repositories across solutions.